thriveweb/deking-new/content/services/eco-decking.md

       The composite material option is not only eco-friendly, but it is also extremely durable and requires almost zero maintenance.
-We source our eco decking materials from a variety of different suppliers such as Trex, TimberTech, ZHU, and more.
+We source our eco decking materials from a variety of different suppliers such as Trex, TimberTech, ZHU, EZY Decking, and more.

-      All our composite decking is "capped" to all sides unlike a lot of inferior brands being sold in Australia
+      All our composite decking is "capped" to all sides to ensure a minimum 25 year warranty
     podImage: /images/uploads/img_9615.jpg
     podsTitle: Composite Decking
   - podDescription: >-